kimdoanh89/doanhluong.me/_posts/2020-08-29-SD-WAN-setup.markdown

 Now, we can access the vManage web interface with a web browser at `https://192.168.134.138:8444/`.
 Then we need to set the Organization name and vBond IP address in vManage Web Interface.

-Going to `Administration > Settings` as set the organization name and vBond as in the figure below.
+Going to `Administration > Settings` and set the organization name and vBond as in the figure below.

 {% include figure image_path="/assets/03_SD-WAN/00_Setup/images/00_organization_name.png" %}